Dosing & Uses

 MISSED DOSE: If you are unable to drink all of the solution and water as directed, call your doctor right away.
 Your test may need to be rescheduled.

 STORAGE: Store the unmixed container at room temperature away from light and moisture.
 Do not store in the bathroom.
 Keep all medications away from children and pets.Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
-Consult your pharmacist or local waste disposal company for more details about how to safely discard your product.
+Consult your pharmacist or local waste disposal company.

 IMPORTANT: HOW TO USE THIS INFORMATION: This is a summary and does NOT have all possible information about this product.
 This information does not assure that this product is safe, effective, or appropriate for you.
 This information is not individual medical advice and does not substitute for the advice of your health care professional.
 Always ask your health care professional for complete information about this product and your specific health needs.